rucomen5978/newgcdlcm/README.md

 * lnewrapo - Loop NEWRAPO (count, delay, minx, maxx, miny, maxy)
 * lrpfscap - Loop RPFS Connect All Points (count, delay)
 * lnewrapocap - Loop NEWRAPO Connect All Points (count, delay, minx, maxx, miny, maxy)
-* setpointstyle - can change style of point (index, new size, form)
+* setpointstyle || sps - can change style of point (index, new size, form)
-* setscreencenter - changes the center of the screen (centerx, centery, inverty)
+* setscreencenter || scc - changes the center of the screen (centerx, centery, inverty)
 * setscale - multiplies the initial coordinates of the point by the number you specify (scale)
+* setcolorline || scl - changes changes line color (indexli, r, g, b, a)
+* measureangle || ma - outputs the degree of the angle of 3 points (vertex point, indexp1, indexp2)

 ### abbreviations
 * add - additions